pyfusion/pyfusion/documentation/acquisition.rst

 In this case, FakeDataAcquistion is instantiated with parameters example_param_1, example_param_2, and is attached to the my_device at my_device.acquisition.
+Note that for any class, such as Device here, which is instantiated with configuration settings, keyword arguments can be used to override the configuration file settings.
+For example, using ``Device('my_configured_device', acquisition='some_other_acq')`` would instead attach an acquisition object defined in the ``[Acquisition:some_other_acq]`` section of the configuration file.

 The acquisition class allows for a persistent connection to a data acquisition system.
-To access data, we call the getdata method with 2 arguments [#getdataargs]_, the shot number and the name of a configured diagnostic.
+To access data, we call the ``getdata`` method with 2 arguments [#getdataargs]_, the shot number and the name of a configured diagnostic.
 An example diagnostic configuration here might be::